justchrister/justchrister/README.md

 - [The vision](https://ka.lt/vision)
 - [Product development principles](https://k-lt.medium.com/3517535a8a20)

-Connect: christer@ka.lt
+connect: christer@ka.lt

-To all VCs, accelerators, and similar reaching out: pre-seed is min. € 100K @ € 1.1M valuation
+to all VCs, accelerators, and similar reaching out: pre-seed is min. € 100K @ € 1.1M valuation.